Table of Contents

 Being a desert and on the coast, Kutch weather is very harsh.
 Summers are extremely hot and dry with occasional heat waves.
-Hence, it is best to avoid this season for traveling to Kutch.
-Winters, on the other hand, are chilly but pleasant, when the temperature in is comfortable enough to explore.
+Hence, it is best to avoid this season.
+Winters, on the other hand, are chilly but pleasant, when the temperature is comfortable enough to explore.
 Also, the winter months from November to February is when the Rann Festival is held.
 This is the best time to experience the region’s nature and culture to the fullest.

 Hotels and Resorts in Kutch

-The best Kutch hotels are located near the Rann of Kutch, driven towards the festival visitors.
-Check out some of these popular resorts in Kutch –
+The best hotels are located near the Rann of Kutch, driven towards the festival visitors.
+Check out some of these popular resorts –

 - Rann Resort Dholavira